linkarzu/linkarzu.github.io/_posts/news/2026-08-13-livestream-guide.md

 Please join around 15 minutes before the livestream starts.
 We will use that time to quickly test the cameras and set audio levels.

-Please use headphones during the livestream.
+**Please use headphones during the livestream**.
 This prevents the stream audio from feeding back into your microphone.

 ## Joining the call